SkygearIO/skygear-doc/content/cloud-code/introduction.md

  + 66c7c40...512709b master -> master
 ```

-#### Verifying the deployment
+Now it is time to verify the deployment.

-There are 4 cloud functions written in the example code.
+You can test one of the 4 functions written in the sample codes,
-You can test one of them - the HTTP handler by issuing a cURL command.
+the HTTP handler, by issuing a cURL command:
-You should see `Meow!
-Thanks!` as the response.

 ```bash
 $ curl https://<your-skygear-endpoint>.skygeario.com/cat/feed
 Meow!
 Thanks!
 ```
+Do you see `Meow!
+Thanks!`?
+If yes it means the deployment is successful.
+You are now good to go. :grinning:

 <a name="how-cloud-code-works"></a>
 ## How Cloud Code Works